Ch4p34uN0iR/depdep/README.md

 ### Installation
 In order to run depdep succesfully, you have to install some packages.
-Packages needed to run depdep succesfully are shown below; nmap -> to scan network and detect opened 445/tcp ports cifs-utils -> to mount windows shares from linux machine mount -> to mount and umount operations smbclient -> to list windows shares findutils -> the find command utility curl -> to upload files to tika and get results
+Packages needed to run depdep succesfully are shown below;
 For installation, you can use apt-get.
 For Kali Linux :

 ```